 The real cost of a payday loan

-Payday loans are helpful when you only use them once or twice in your life but when they become a survival strategy, they leave you worse off than you were at the beginning.
+Payday loans can be helpful only if you only use them once or twice in your life in the event of an emergency, and will be able to pay it back immediately.
+When payday loans become a survival strategy, they leave you worse off than you were at the beginning.
 The long-term solution is to make a commitment to getting back on the right financial track.

-If you find yourself in a situation where you are swimming in debt and can’t see a way out, we will show you the way.
-We believe that the first step to getting out of debt is education.
-CCSAC will equip you with the tools and skills you need for effective money management.
+If you find yourself in a situation where you are swimming in debt and can’t see a way out, our credit counselling team can help you.
+We will equip you with the tools and skills you need for effective money management.
 At the end of your journey, you will be saving money, investing, and financial freedom will be within your reach.